papis/papis/doc/source/default-settings.rst

 ---------------

-Papis ships with *out-of-the-box* `fzf <https://github.com/junegunn/fzf>`__ integration for the picker.
+Papis ships with *out-of-the-box* `fzf <https://github.com/junegunn/fzf>`__ integration in the form of a picker.
 A minimal terminal user interface is provided, together with options for its customization.
 You can set the :confval:`picktool` to ``fzf`` to select this picker.

-In comparison to the *built-in* Papis picker TUI, the advantage of the ``fzf`` picker is that it is much faster.
-However, a disadvantage is that Papis currently only supports one-line entries in ``fzf``.
-It is also important to note that ``fzf`` will **only** match against what is shown on the terminal screen, as opposed to the Papis matcher, that can match against the **whole** title and **whole** author text, since this is controlled by the ``match-format`` setting.
-However, for the usual use cases it might not bother the user to have this limitation of ``fzf``.
+In comparison to the default Papis picker TUI, the ``fzf`` picker is generally much faster, can be configured to show helpful previews of documents, and use other fancy ``fzf`` features.
+However, a disadvantage is that Papis currently only supports one-line entries per document.
+It is also important to note that ``fzf`` will **only** match against what is shown on the terminal screen.
+In contrast, the default ``papis`` picker can match against other fields of the document, as described by the :confval:`match-format` setting.

 .. papis-config:: fzf-binary

-    Path to or name of the fzf binary.
+    Path to or name of the ``fzf`` binary.

 .. papis-config:: fzf-extra-flags

-    Extra flags to be passed to fzf every time it gets called.
+    Extra flags to be passed to ``fzf`` every time it gets called.

 .. papis-config:: fzf-extra-bindings

-    Extra key bindings to fzf as a Python list.
-Refer to the fzf documentation for more details.
+    Extra key bindings to ``fzf`` as a Python list.
+Refer to the ``fzf`` documentation for more details.

 .. papis-config:: fzf-header-format

-    Format for the entries for fzf.
-    Notice that if you want colors you should add the ``--ansi`` flag to ``fzf-extra-flags`` and include the colors in the :confval:`header-format` as ``ansi`` escape sequences.
+    Format for the entries for ``fzf`.
+Note that, if you want colors, you should add the ``--ansi`` flag to :confval:`fzf-extra-flags` and include the colors in the :confval:`header-format` as ``ansi`` escape sequences.

-    The Papis format string is given the additional variable ``c`` which contains the package ``colorama`` in it.
+    The Papis format string corresponding to this setting is given the additional variable ``c``, which is the ``colorama`` library.
 Refer to the ``colorama`` `documentation <https://github.com/tartley/colorama/blob/master/colorama/ansi.py#L49>`__.
     to see which colors are available.
-For instance, if you want the title in red, you would put in your ``fzf-header-format``:
+For instance, if you want the title in red, you would put in your :confval:`fzf-header-format`:

     .. code:: python